 Every year in June, the LGBTQ+ community celebrates Pride.
 It’s a month-long fiesta to raise political awareness about human gender and sexuality, and the myriad of colorful forms it comes in.
 Why June?
 Because it is when the 1969 Stonewall Riots took place.

 A community that has faced adversity, brutality, and discrimination has some pretty profound art to offer.
 Beyond the speculations about the personal lives of Da Vinci, Caravaggio, Michelangelo, and other Renaissance artists, the more famous LGBTQ+ artists of the past century like Andy Warhol, Keith Haring, and Tamara de Lempicka have been trailblazers in the art world, who opened up new avenues of creativity and expression in a suppressed community.
-So, for Pride Month, we’re celebrating the LGBTQ+ art of today and where you can see it.
+So, for Pride Month, we’re celebrating the LGBTQ+ artists and art of today and where you can see it.

 5 LGBTQ+ Artists You Should Know